jvineis/EEMB1105-FISH-COI/README.md

     module unload
     module load ncbi-blast+/2.9.0

-### now run the blast command
+### now run the blast command using the sbatch script that you should be familiar with at this point.
+Remove the "#" in front of the line containing the blastn command shown below and make sure that the "-query" sequence is the same file name that you created in step 11 above.

     blastn -db /work/jennifer.bowen/EEMB1105/EXAMPLE-DATA/cap-test/FDA-RSSL.fa -query sequence1-merged.fa -out sequence1-merged-blastout

-### inspect the results when its complete
+### run the sbatch and then inspect the results when its complete usning the more command as shown below

+    sbatch x_sbatch-to-run-commands.shx
     more sequence1-merged-blastout

 ##  TREE Building: Here you will construct a phylogenetic tree that contains all the reference sequences that you ran a BLAST search against, along with your own sequences, in order to see the evolutionary relationship of your sequences with those in the reference.

-### 1. Add your sequences to the reference multi-fasta file.
-This command pastes your merged, quality filtered single-fasta file onto the end of the multi-fasta reference that contains 1149 sequences
+### 1. Add your three sequences to the reference multi-fasta file.
+This command pastes your merged, quality filtered single-fasta file onto the end of the multi-fasta reference that contains 1149 sequences to generate a new multi-fasta file called "fasta-for-treebuild.fa"

-    cat /work/jennifer.bowen/EEMB1105/EXAMPLE-DATA/cap-test/FDA-RSSL.fa sequence1-merged.fa > fasta-for-treebuild.fa
+    cat /work/jennifer.bowen/EEMB1105/EXAMPLE-DATA/cap-test/FDA-RSSL.fa sequence1-merged.fa sequence2-merged.fa sequence3-merged.fa > fasta-for-treebuild.fa

-### 2. Now you will create a new sbatch script (as you did in step three above) using emacs to create an alignment and build a tree.
-This sbatch script will run all of the steps involved in building the tree
+### 2. Now you will create a new sbatch script (as you did in step three above) using emacs to that will include the commands you need to create an alignment and build a tree.
+You can copy and pase the following text into a file using emacs.

+##### so start with the emacs command

+    emacs x_run-tree-build.shx

+##### now copy and paste the following txt into the emacs window.

     #!/bin/bash